linusaltacc/FitnessCoach-ChatBot/README.md

 Fitness Coach Chatbot with ChatGPT
 ================================

-This project aims to create a chatbot using ChatGPT(GPT-3.5-turbo)/ GPT3 (text-davinci-003) API that can help users with their fitness goals like being their personal fitness trainer.
+This project aims to create a chatbot using Chat APIs integrating with GPT(GPT-3.5-turbo)/ GPT3 (text-davinci-003)/ VertexAI (chat-bison@001) that can help users with their fitness goals like being their personal fitness trainer.
 The chatbot can provide suggestions related to exercise routines, diet plans, and more based on the users' fitness goals.

 Prerequisites
 -------------

-Before getting started with the project, you will need to have an OpenAI API key.
-You can get the key by signing up on the [OpenAI's website](https://platform.openai.com/account/api-keys).
+Before getting started with the project, you will need to have an OpenAI API or Vertex AI API key.
+You can get the key by signing up on the [OpenAI's website](https://platform.openai.com/account/api-keys) for OpenAI key and for Vertex AI visit Google Cloud.
 Once you have an API key, you can integrate it with the Streamlit interface.

 Integration
 -----------